gitliber/SentimentAnalysisRNN-miniguide/README.md

 Non-trainable params: 0
 _________________________________________________________________

 Now we need to compile our model, which is nothing but configuring the model for training.
-We use the “adam” optimizer.
+We use the efficient ADAM optimization procedure.
 The optimizer is the algorithm that changes the weights and biases during training.
 We also choose binary-crossentropy as loss (because we deal with binary classification) and accuracy as our evaluation metric.

 model.compile(
  optimizer = "adam",